hhvn/openvasrun/README.md

 The primary benefit is throttling: Openvas tasks up to a maximum number of concurrent runs will be started.
 As some complete, more will start up to the max_concurrent_scans variable, set to 3 by default.
-Edit the program to change it.
-In the future, it will be added as an optional argument.

 Features
 --------